Study Says Gay People Are Better In Bed Compared To Straight People

-Gay men and lesbian women have always been ridiculed because of their chosen gender orientation more so persecuted, harassed, and degraded.
+Gay men and women have always been ridiculed because of their chosen sexual orientation more so persecuted, harassed, and degraded.
 But while this has been the experience of most LGBT people, research has regarded them to be better at sex.

-Following a study that concluded gay and lesbian couples are happier compared to straight couples, a new study found out that gay men and lesbian women are better at sex than straight people.
+Following a study that concluded gay and lesbian couples are happier compared to straight couples, a new study found out that gay men and women are better at sex than straight people.

 The research — which was done by David A. Frederick, Kate St. John, Justin R. Garcia, and Elisabeth A. Lloyd — analyzed more than 2,000 LGBTQ people and 50,000 heterosexual respondents across the United States.